plotdb/pageshot/README.md

-# screenshot
+# pageshot

-simple express server that accepts URL or html code and respond with screenshot. powered by puppeteer.
+simple express server and APIs powered by puppeteer for following

+ - web page screenshot
+ - web page to pdf
+ - pdf merge

+## Security Note

+Puppeteer runs headless browser which can access content within intranet, and thus might be vulnerable to [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) exploit.
+To accept arbitrary user input, try running pageshot server in a container with proper network configuration.

 ## Usage